• Skip to content

 “all of the collective know-how, techniques, processes and difficult to articulate expertise that is part of an individual’s or organization’s knowledge base.
 It is usually not written down anywhere and is part of a collective knowledge pool that is often the basis for the culture of the organization and how work gets done”.

-This knowledge is rooted into the way an employee thinks.
+This knowledge is rooted in the way an employee thinks.

 Employees can be taught job responsibilities in a step-by-step process, but transferring the why or the history behind tasks and responsibilities is often more difficult.